Atlanta Relocation Specialists

 Expecting Houston-Level Lot Sizes

-Atlanta lots are often smaller, especially in desirable intown areas.
-You trade acreage for tree cover and established character.
+Atlanta lots are often smaller, especially in desirable intown areas, and the terrain is hilly rather than flat.
+You trade some acreage for mature tree cover, topography, and established character.
+Many intown homes also have walk-out basements, which Houston buyers rarely see.

-Adjust expectations for lot size; focus on canopy and privacy instead.
+Adjust expectations for lot size; focus on canopy, privacy, and usable basement space instead.

 Underestimating Winter

-Atlanta gets occasional ice and snow.
-Houston drivers have no experience with this.
-It shuts the city down when it happens.
+Atlanta gets occasional ice and the rare snow.
+Many Houston drivers have little experience with it, and the city slows or shuts down when it happens.
+The flip side is far milder summers and no hurricane season to plan around.

 Strategic Approach